sebasgverde/rnn-cells-music-paper/README.md

 [![](https://sebasgverde.github.io/rnn-cells-music-paper/images/cost_validation_songs_demo.png)](https://youtu.be/sIUu5mYU0l8)

 ## Research Replication
-Note: All is done asuming you are in your home directory
+Note: All is done assuming you are in your home directory

 #### Set the environment
 Create a root folder and clone the scripts and model repositories: